 You must have Medicare Part A and Medicare Part B to be eligible for TRICARE For Life, even if you live overseas and Medicare does not provide coverage.

 The Medicare initial enrollment period is seven months.
 If you miss your initial enrollment period, your next chance to sign up for Medicare Part B is during the general enrollment period, Jan.
 1 – March 31.
-Your coverage will begin July 1st, and your monthly premium for Part B may go up 10 percent for each 12-month period that you could have had Part B, but didn’t sign up for it.
+Your coverage will begin July 1st, and your monthly premium for Part B may go up 10 percent for each 12-month period that you could have had Part B but didn’t sign up for.
 Also, there will be a lapse in your TRICARE coverage until Part B is effective.

 ** Another way to enroll: